Non-solvable groups whose character degree graph has a cut-vertex. II

-We conclude the paper with the following remark, that compares the structure of the groups appearing in the Main Theorem with the structure of the groups whose degree graph has two connected components.
+We conclude the paper with the following remark, that compares the structure of the groups appearing in the Main Theorem with the structure of the non-solvable groups whose degree graph has two connected components.

-\begin{rem} Let \(G\) be a group as in the Main Theorem: denoting by \(R\) the solvable radical of \(G\), the factor group \(G/R\) is almost-simple with socle isomorphic to \(\PSL{t^a}\) for a suitable odd prime \(t\) (with $t^a>5$), and \(\Delta(G)\) is connected with cut-vertex \(p\).
-Then, in view of that theorem, the structure of \(G\) is very similar to the structure of a non-solvable group \(G\) whose graph \(\Delta(G)\) has two connected components (see Theorem~\ref{LewisWhite}).
-This is actually true with the only exception of case (c) in the Main Theorem, that we exclude from the following considerations.
+\begin{rem} Let \(G\) be a group satisfying the assumptions of the ``only if" part of the Main Theorem, i.e. \(G\) has a composition factor isomorphic to \(\PSL{t^a}\) for a suitable odd prime \(t\) (with $t^a>5$), and \(\Delta(G)\) is connected with cut-vertex \(p\).
+Then, by the Main Theorem, the structure of \(G\) turns out to be very similar to the structure of a non-solvable group \(G\) whose graph \(\Delta(G)\) has two connected components (see Theorem~\ref{LewisWhite}), with the only exception of case (c).

 In fact, in cases (a) and (b), we know that there exist normal subgroups \(K\supseteq N\) such that \(K/N\cong\PSL{t^a}\); these subgroups are respectively the last term in the derived series of \(G\), and \(N=K\cap R\).
 Also, observing that the subgroup denoted by \(C\) in the statement of Theorem~\ref{LewisWhite} is in fact \(R\), we have that \(t\) does not divide \(|G/KR|\).
 Finally, if \(N\neq 1\), then either \(K\cong\SL{t^a}\) or there exists a minimal normal subgroup \(L\) of \(G\) such that \(K/L\cong\SL{t^a}\) and \(L\) is isomorphic to the natural module for \(K/L\).